cattleio/stampede/README.md

 # Stampede

 Stampede is a hybrid IaaS/Docker orcherstration platform running on CoreOS.
-Starting with an empty CoreOS cluster, with in a couple minutes you should have a very capable platform to run both virtual machines and Docker.
-Stampede strives to add complex orchestration already seen in IaaS to Docker to achieve things such as secure and dynamic cross server linking.
+Starting with an empty CoreOS cluster, within a couple minutes, you should have a very capable platform to run both virtual machines and Docker.
+Stampede strives to add complex orchestration already seen in IaaS to Docker ultimately enhancing the capabilities in networking, storage, and management.
+In the end, the goal is to continue to support traditional IaaS while at the same time make Docker and containers more accessible.

 [![ScreenShot](docs/youtube.png)](http://youtu.be/UsQ9cVLieaQ)